CUMGroup/AMOGUS/documents/requirements/SRS.md

 #### Accounts (Login, Registering, Profiles)
 We want to let the user create their own account to track their progress, play games and get notified if they would lose their streak.
 #### Game loop
 This is the most important feature of our app.
-Here we will implement the main Excercises in a playful way.
+Here we will implement the main excercises in a playful way.
 Players get a random Math problem from a specific category and can then try to solve it to get points and progress in the game.<br>
 Currently planned categories are:
 - Mental Arithmetic
 - Analysis (with Differentiation and Integration)